PROPER TIRE INFLATION

 Check your tire’s air pressures at least once a month, before each trip and each morning you drive during a trip.
 Tire pressure should be checked cold, or before you have driven that day, as tire pressure ratings have been designed with typical running heat and pressure buildup in mind.
 Remember to check the air pressures of the inside tires in dual fitments and make sure the valves and caps are free of dirt and moisture.

 - It may be necessary to inflate your tires at a truck stop in order to achieve adequate pressure for your coach’s needs.
-Most portable compressors will not be able to reach pressures of 100-105 psi like on some of the larger coach tires.
+Most portable compressors will not be able to reach pressures of 100-105 psi like on some of the larger coach tires, however I do have a link to a recommended portable unit below.

 - Only permanent air seal metal valve caps should be used, if you have plastic ones, change them.